 • Mental Well-being: Beyond the physical benefits, skiing also contributes to mental well-being.
 The thrill and sense of accomplishment that come with conquering challenging slopes can reduce stress levels and improve overall mental health.

-See also How many calories in a triple cheese burger
+See also How many calories are in a protein bowl from subway

 Understanding how skiing contributes to calorie burn helps to highlight the numerous health benefits associated with this winter sport.
 From the physical exertion to the mental rejuvenation, skiing offers a comprehensive workout that not only helps us stay fit but also brings joy and excitement to our lives.